 Hospital-acquired pneumonia is an infection of the lungs that occurs during a hospital stay.
 This type of pneumonia can be very severe.
 Sometimes it can be fatal.

 Pneumonia is a common illness.
 It is caused by many different germs.
-Hospital-acquired pneumonia tends to be more serious than other lung infections because:
+Pneumonia that starts in the hospital tends to be more serious than other lung infections because:

-Patients who are more prone to getting hospital-acquired pneumonia:
+Patients who are more prone to getting pneumonia while in the hospital:

 Tests to check for hospital-acquired pneumonia may include:

-Patients who have other serious conditions do not recover as well from pneumonia as patients who are not as sick.
+Patients who have other serious illnesses do not recover as well from pneumonia as patients who are not as sick.

 Hospital-acquired pneumonia can be a life-threatening illness.
 Long-term lung damage may occur.

 Persons visiting loved ones in the hospital need to take steps to prevent spreading germs.
 The best way to stop the spread of germs is to wash your hands often.
 Stay home if you are sick.
 Keep your immunizations up to date.